Ryan-Page-2024/Classifying-Country/Images/README.md

 # Summary of Included Images

 ## File Name: A_Note
-A note of appreciation and insights gained from this project
+A note of appreciation and insights shared from this project

 <br>